stevana/scheduled-pipelines/README.md

 fetch the instruction, fetch the operands, do the instruction, and finally write the results.

-Give this tremendous success in both manufactoring and hardware one could expect that perhaps it's worth doing in software as well?
+Given this tremendous success in both manufacturing and hardware one could expect that perhaps it's worth doing in software as well?

 For reasons not entirely clear to me, it hasn't seem to have taken off